stuartsessions/verademo-app-docker/README.md

 `docker-compose -f docker-compose.yml down -v`
 to stop all 3 containers.

-There is no need to downlaod the base images upfront, the `docker-compose` process will make sure they will be downloaded.
+There is no need to download the base images upfront, the `docker-compose` process will make sure they will be downloaded.

-If you want to fully wipe everything and restart from sratch, make sure to also delete the corresponding docker images with `docker image rm IMAGE-ID`.
+If you want to fully wipe everything and restart from scratch, make sure to also delete the corresponding docker images with `docker image rm IMAGE-ID`.

 Content of the docker-compose.yml:
 ```yaml